Wendlereis/memories/README.md

 **bootstrap-4-template:** Landing page using bootstrap 4 and the new styles using flexbox

+**omega-robocup:** Landing page for FIAP RoboCup to show robot build process and features

 ### Java

 **ecommerce:** A bookstore ecommerce using JSF